SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-Late June or early September would be the best time for your trip (great weather everywhere but not the large crowds of summer).
+Late June or early September would be what I’d recommend for your trip (great weather everywhere but not the large crowds of summer).
 Much better to plan and book your trip on your own than to use a travel agency.
 Better hotels, better prices, more unique trip.

 Hi Dave!
 First let me say a BIG TEXAS SIZED THANK YOU for all your information.
 Your write ups have been very helpful in planning which Islands we want to visit when coming to Greece this summer.
 I have a question that I have not been able to find an answer for that I wanted to ask you.
 For part of our trip we will be with 3 other families.
 There will be a total of 8 adults and 8 children, ranging in ages from 3 to 17.
 We are really wanting to book a large villa/home while in Crete for 6 nights.
 I have looked on Booking.com per your recommendation, however, most are showing villas or apartments with renting multiple units.
 We were really trying to book one large home for all of us during this portion of the trip.
 Is there a site that is unique or special to booking large homes in Greece?
 Or just go with the normal Airbnb or Flipkey?
 Any advise would be much appreciated!
 Thank you!!